mongodb/mongo-hadoop/README.md

 Note: older versions of Pig may not be able to generate mappings when tuples are unnamed, due to https://issues.apache.org/jira/browse/PIG-2509.
 If you get errors, try making sure that all top-level fields in the relation being stored have names assigned to them or try using a newer version of Pig.

 ### Writing output from Pig

+If writing to a MongoDB instance, it's recommended to set `mapred.map.tasks.speculative.execution=false` and `mapred.reduce.tasks.speculative.execution=false` to prevent the possibility of duplicate records being written.
+You can do this on the command line with `-D` switches or directly in the Pig script using the `SET` command.

 #####Static BSON file output